skolmer/es2015-i18n-tag/README.md

 ```
 #### Note
 For easy translation of multiline template literals use one of the following [json schema generators](#json-schema)

-#### Pluralization

-You can use nested templates for pluralization as shown in this [example](https://jsbin.com/zubugedeja/edit?js,output)

 ## Tools